-If there’s one dietary component fitness buffs are obsessed with it’s protein.
+If there is one dietary component fitness buffs are obsessed with its protein.
 When you take in dietary protein, your digestive tract breaks this macronutrient down into smaller components called amino acids.
 Then, your body uses the amino acids to build a variety of structural and functional proteins essential for health.
 The structural protein most fitness-focused people are concerned about is muscle protein.
 For good reason!
 It’s this type of protein that makes you stronger and your muscles more defined.
 Amino acids are the building blocks of muscle protein.
 Despite the importance of protein for building muscle and for overall health, lots of myths still prevail about protein.
 Here are 5 common protein myths – busted.

 Protein Myths: Athletes Don’t Need to Consume Extra Protein

 Believe it or not, the idea that you don’t need more protein when you work out still exists.
 Even some dieticians still support the general guidelines of 0.8 grams of protein per kilogram of body weight for sedentary people AND athletes.
 Whether you do mostly strength training or endurance training, research shows you need more protein on a daily basis than a sedentary person does.
 Why might this be?

 Both endurance and strength exercise increase protein turnover, and if you don’t increase your protein intake, you could end up in negative protein balance.
 In other words, you lose muscle mass.
 The amount of additional protein you need on a daily basis varies with how much and how hard you work out.
 If you’re doing yoga workouts and taking a 30-minute walk every day, your protein requirements are lower than someone who does HIIT routines and intense strength workouts.